-Look at Hyuma Hoshi’s dad, Ittetsu Hoshi from Star of the Giants; he might have been a Cold Heartedly Scary Dude by 60s anime and manga standards at least in the first part (and probably one of the most complex parents in postwar manga and anime history), but he did have good intentions in mind.
+Look at Hyuma Hoshi’s dad, Ittetsu Hoshi from Star of the Giants; he might have been a Cold Heartedly Scary Dude by 60s anime and manga standards at least in the first part (and definitely one of the scariest and most complex parents in postwar manga and anime history), but he did have a few good intentions in mind.
 It’s mostly due to the fact that, even though he’s often manipulative and cold (the chances are likely that he was raised mostly by his horrible former friends, who probably didn’t even care about him for the most part), he’s trying to stay alive due to how WW2 seriously affected his life, and often in a rather bad way.
 His son isn’t always the all time best and could indeed be mentally traumatised when his father’s tactics went too far, but his chances of survival are still not as bad (along with his older sister), since one part of which is due to himself being quite a rebel; although another thing is that his brain is surprisingly resilient given the rather sour initial tone of the home situation.

 While Star of the Giants is a very sad yet rather touching story about familial dysfunction junction, it is also a part of a plausible dynastic saga, which would’ve been fully finished when the very troubled Ikki Kajiwara (aka Asaki Takamori) was still alive (albeit sometimes in prison for a crapload of infamously troublesome conflicts, raging mental health outbursts and many other agitating factors) until 1987, which was when he took his own life, much to the increasingly retroactive dismay of almost everyone in parts of sub-Siberian Asia.
 But a decade after that, something way (too far) worse came through; his half-Taiwanese Hokkien daughter, with the sometimes controversial Ms Pai Bing Bing nonetheless, had her own life cut short in 1997.